junxit/us-congress-bills-111/bill.md

   >     - **(C)** meets guidelines established by the American College of Emergency Physicians relating to the treatment and care of victims of sexual assault;
   >   - **(4)** prepare, provide to the patient, and maintain written documentation of the findings of such examination that is signed by the patient; and
   >   - **(5)** provide the patient free and immediate access to—
-  >     - **(A)** contact information for local law enforcement, the Federal Bureau of Investigation, the United States Coast Guard, the nearest United States consulate or embassy, and the National Sexual Assault Hotline program or other third party victim advocacy hotline service; and
+  >     - **(A)** contact information for local law enforcement, the Federal Bureau of Investigation, the Coast Guard, the nearest United States consulate or embassy, and the National Sexual Assault Hotline program or other third party victim advocacy hotline service; and
   >     - **(B)** a private telephone line and Internet-accessible computer terminal by which the individual may confidentially access law enforcement officials, an attorney, and the information and support services available through the National Sexual Assault Hotline program or other third party victim advocacy hotline service.
   > - **(e)** *Confidentiality of Sexual Assault Examination and Support Information* The master or other individual in charge of a vessel to which this section applies shall—
   >   - **(1)** treat all information concerning an examination under subsection (d) confidential, so that no medical information may be released to the cruise line or other owner of the vessel or any legal representative thereof without the prior knowledge and approval in writing of the patient, or, if the patient is unable to provide written authorization, the patient’s next-of-kin, except that nothing in this paragraph prohibits the release of—